Nevada Law Removing Abortion Restrictions Passes State Assembly

 "Without the provision requiring a physician to ask the age of a patient, we may be missing clear red flags of abuse and trafficking," Republican Assemblywoman Jill Tolles said, according to the Reno Gazette Journal.

-The bill now goes back to the state senate – which had already passed a similar version – before going to the desk of Democratic Gov. Steve Sisolak, who is pro-choice.
+The bill now goes back to the state Senate — which had already passed a similar version — before going to the desk of Democratic Gov. Steve Sisolak, who supports abortion rights.

 In its move toward relaxing abortion restrictions, Nevada is bucking a national trend in the other direction.
 Just this month, Georgia passed legislation banning abortion once a heartbeat can be detected, which typically occurs about six weeks into pregnancy.
 Iowa, Ohio, Kentucky, Mississippi and North Dakota have similar laws on the books, most of which were passed in 2019.
 Several more states are also considering heartbeat-based restrictions.
 And in what's considered the most restrictive abortion law in the U.S., Alabama last week passed a law banning nearly all abortions.